 PO Box 76073,

 Meet the team

 Michelle is committed to holding courageous spaces for our teachers to step up and change the world.
 She is particularly interested in the spaces where Education and Equity meet for Pasifika peoples.

 Jono Smith - Te Mataiho | Deputy Chief Executive

 Jono works to support the network of schools who employ Teach First NZ Programme participants, to effectively support participants to have a positive impact on students and school communities.

 Ko Tarata te maunga, ko Whangaroa te moana, ko Mamaru te waka, ko Ngatikahu ki Whangaroa te iwi.
-As a part of the Ako Mātātupu recruitment team Liam leads the drive to bring outstanding teachers and future leaders into our flagship programme.
+As a part of the Ako Mātātupu whānau, Liam oversees the finance, fundraising, operations and strategy areas of the organisation.

 A firm believer of servant-leadership, Billy strives in his journey with us to create safe and creative spaces to allow others to tell their story whilst facilitating the growth of our village (Community).

 Alysha Bentley - Kāuru Akatoro | Recruitment Lead

 Alysha’s role is all about connecting with people who want to become change makers in the education system.
 Alysha helps make this dream come true by supporting them through the application process to join the Ako Mātatupu whānau.